TK-CamBaz/Transcriptomic-data-analysis-DEMO/Tutorial/StepByStepEN.md

 <img src="https://github.com/TK-CamBaz/RNA-seq-data-analysis-DEMO/blob/main/Tutorial/Figure/qualimap_res.png" width="450">

-You can also generate a BAI file from the BAM file, which can be loaded into IGV (Integrative Genomics Viewer) along with the BAM file for visualizing the alignment results:
+You can also generate a BAI file from the BAM file, which can be loaded into IGV (Integrative Genomics Viewer) along with the BAM file for visualizing the mapping results:
 ```
 samtools index SRR23919699.bam SRR23919699.bai
 ```